 On 25 October 2022, the Australian Government announced a commitment to pursue meaningful change by investing in place-based initiatives, led and implemented by First Nations communities and organisations, to help turn the tide on incarceration and deaths in custody.

-The First Nations Justice Taskforce is proudly partnering with the Jumbunna Institute for Indigenous Education and Research to facilitate national design consultations on the National Justice Reinvestment Program and an independent National Justice Reinvestment Unit.
+The First Nations Justice Taskforce proudly partnered with the Jumbunna Institute for Indigenous Education and Research to facilitate national design consultations on the National Justice Reinvestment Program and an independent National Justice Reinvestment Unit.
 The partnership with the Jumbunna Institute will ensure First Nations knowledge and expertise are central to the design and delivery of this historic commitment.

 The Jumbunna Institute has also prepared a Community Resource to assist communities considering and responding to these questions.